 Project can apply for up to SEK 150,000.

-• The purpose of Innovative collaborations with Singapore in quantum or synthetic biology is to give Sweden a technological leap and Swedish organizations a competitive advantage through access to innovation and collaboration opportunities with one of the world's most innovative and dynamic ecosystems.
+• The purpose of Innovative Collaborations with Singapore in Quantum or Synthetic Biology is to give Sweden a technological leap and Swedish organizations a competitive advantage through access to innovation and collaboration opportunities with one of the world's most innovative and dynamic ecosystems.
 Singapore is a leading country in research and development in emerging technologies, as well as a strategically located hub in Southeast Asia for innovation and entrepreneurship.
-The country possesses a unique mix of global technology companies, startups and leading research institutions – and thus plays a central role in global development.
+The country possesses a unique mix of global technology companies, startups and leading research institutions - and thus plays a central role in global development.

 This the offer aims to strengthen Sweden's position on the global technology scene.
-The offer provides the opportunity to further strengthen the important trade and investment relationship between Sweden and Singapore and strengthen the conditions for long-term sustainable collaborations.
+The offer provides an opportunity to further strengthen the important trade and investment relationship between Sweden and Singapore and strengthen the conditions for long-term sustainable collaborations.

 Quantum technology